All Episodes

 Well, here's the thing.

-England got left out, they're really pissed, as are other Germans.
+They're really pissed, as are the Germans.

 But the Germans are their own issue.

-And so up here at the top we have the Pope.
+And so up here at the top, we have the Pope.

 The Pope has its own agenda.